J3ffx/API-fit/README.md

 # API-fit

-API-fit is a REST API for running challenges for geeks.
+API-fit is a REST API for running challenges.

 ## Installation